Quantum Approximate Optimization Algorithm for Test Case Optimization: Abstract

 \section{Abstract}

-In the near term, quantum approximate optimization algorithms (QAOAs) hold great potential to solve combinatorial optimization problems.
-These are hybrid algorithms, i.e., a combination of quantum and classical algorithms.
-Several proof-of-concept applications of QAOAs for solving combinatorial problems, such as portfolio optimization, energy optimization in power systems, and job scheduling, have been demonstrated.
-However, whether QAOAs can efficiently solve optimization problems from classical software engineering, such as test optimization, remains unstudied.
-To this end, we present the first effort to formulate a software test case optimization problem as a QAOA problem and solve it on quantum computer simulators.
-To solve bigger test optimization problems that require many qubits, which are unavailable these days, we integrate a problem decomposition strategy with the QAOA.
-We performed an empirical evaluation with five test case optimization problems and four industrial datasets from ABB, Google, and Orona to compare various configurations of our approach, assess its decomposition strategy of handling large datasets, and compare its performance with classical algorithms (i.e., Genetic Algorithm (GA) and Random Search).
-Based on the evaluation results, we recommend the best configuration of our approach for test case optimization problems.
-Also, we demonstrate that our strategy can reach the same effectiveness as GA and outperform GA in two out of five test case optimization problems we conducted.
+Test case optimization (TCO) reduces the software testing cost while preserving its effectiveness.
+However, to solve TCO problems for large-scale and complex software systems, substantial computational resources are required.
+Quantum approximate optimization algorithms (QAOAs) are promising combinatorial optimization algorithms that rely on quantum computational resources, with the potential to offer increased efficiency compared to classical approaches.
+Several proof-of-concept applications of QAOAs for solving combinatorial problems, such as portfolio optimization, energy optimization in power systems, and job scheduling, have been proposed.
+Given the lack of investigation into QAOA's application for TCO problems, and motivated by the computational challenges of TCO problems and the potential of QAOAs, we present \ourApproach to formulate a TCO problem as a QAOA problem and solve it on both ideal and noisy quantum computer simulators, as well as on a real quantum computer.
+To solve bigger TCO problems that require many qubits, which are unavailable these days, we integrate a problem decomposition strategy with the QAOA.
+We performed an empirical evaluation with five TCO problems and four publicly available industrial datasets from ABB, Google, and Orona to compare various configurations of \ourApproach, assess its decomposition strategy of handling large datasets, and compare its performance with classical algorithms (i.e., Genetic Algorithm (GA) and Random Search).
+Based on the evaluation results achieved on an ideal simulator, we recommend the best configuration of our approach for TCO problems.
+Also, we demonstrate that our approach can reach the same effectiveness as GA and outperform GA in two out of five test case optimization problems we conducted.
+In addition, we observe that, on the noisy simulator, \ourApproach achieved similar performance to that from the ideal simulator.
+Finally, we also demonstrate the feasibility of \ourApproach on a real quantum computer in the presence of noise.